 INA - (multiple locations) 207 West 18th Street (& 7th Avenue)

 To each their own, but I love high-end designer consignment stores.
 The thrill of finding something unique at a discounted price excites me.
 INA is one of those places in NYC where you will always find an incredible selection of designer handbags, clothing and jewelry.
 INA has multiple locations in the city but after years of research, I think the Chelsea location is the best due to limited foot traffic and its neighborhood consignment clientele.

 The Apartment by The Line - 76 Green Street (& Spring Street, 3rd Floor)

-This unique concept boutique is set up to look like the most dreamy, laid-back meets luxe apartment in Soho.
+Hands down my favorite shopping destination in all of NYC is The Line.
+The unique concept boutique is set up to look like the most dreamy, laid-back meets luxe apartment in Soho.
 It's serious #goals and highly inspirational for the minimalist like myself.
 The "Apartment" acts as a retail space that highlights and embodies the company's super-chic and minimal brand, hosting an edited collection of goods beyond just clothing, shoes and accessories — including home goods, beauty and gifts, and now their very own collection, Khaite.
 Just be careful, you will probabaly want to take everything home with you.
 Or move in.

 La Garçonne - 465 Greenwich Street (& Watts Street)